ern0/256byte-flagquiz/README.md

 Out of the 16 colors in the palette, we only need only 8, the lighter ones.
-Luckily the black is still dark enough to use in flags, but it still contrasts with the black background.
+Luckily the "light black" is still dark enough to use in flags, but it still contrasts with the black background.
 Great!